TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 16/Deuteronomy 16.7.md

 ---

-And thou shalt roast and eat it in the place which Jehovah thy God shall choose: and thou shalt turn in the morning, and go unto thy tents.
+You shall roast and eat it in the place which Yahweh your God shall choose: and you shall turn in the morning, and go to your tents.